pluralsight/guides/published/front-end-javascript/using-cordova-inappbrowser-plugin-with-ionic-2+-to-open-urls/article.md

 Now you should be able to generate a new Ionic project.

+# Getting started

-## Generating an Ionic 2+ Project
+### Generating an Ionic 2+ Project

-Lets start by creating a new Ionic 2+ application.
+Let's start by creating a new Ionic 2+ application.
 Open your terminal or command prompt then run the following commands:

     ionic start InAppBrowserDemo blank

-After generating a new Ionic project,navigate inside your project root folder then add your target Cordova platform.
-In my case i can only add Android since i'm working in Ubuntu but if you are working in a MAC system you can target iOS too.
-So go ahead and run:
+After generating a new Ionic project, navigate inside your project root folder.
+Add your target Cordova platform.
+In my case, I can only add Android since I'm working in Ubuntu.
+However, if you are working on OSX, you can target iOS too.

+Go ahead and run:

     ionic cordova platform add android
     ionic cordova platform add ios

-P.S if you are under Windows, you can also target the Universal Windows Platform (UWP):
+If you are using Windows, you can also target the Universal Windows Platform (UWP):

     ionic cordova platform add windows

 Now after adding your target platform, you can install the InAppBrowser plugin.

-## What is InAppBrowser?
+#### What is InAppBrowser?

-InAppBrowser is a native Cordova plugin which can be used to add an in-app browser to your hybrid mobile application created with Cordova framework or any Cordova based framework such as Ionic.
+InAppBrowser is a native Cordova plugin which can be used to add an in-app browser to your hybrid mobile application created using any Cordova-based framework, such as Ionic.

 You can find more information about InAppBrowser from this [Github repository](https://github.com/apache/cordova-plugin-inappbrowser).

-## Installing InAppBrowser Cordova Plugin and The Corresponding Ionic Native Wrapper
+### Installing InAppBrowser Cordova Plugin and The Corresponding Ionic Native Wrapper

 InAppBrowser plugin is available from npm so to install it simply run this command inside your project root folder: